 - How are we helping one another build knowledge and understanding together?

 - What does generative collaboration really look like?

-Through the examination of teachers' own havruta learning experiences, teachers are then asked to make the leap to their classrooms.
+Through the examination of teachers' own havruta learning experiences, teachers were then asked to make the leap to their classrooms.

 - How can I help my students be better listeners and articulators?